Frequently asked questions

 How does it work?

-As a poll is displayed to an audience, they submit responses by visiting a specific web site, by sending text messages to our short code number (22333), or using Twitter and indicating the option they wish to select.
+As a poll is displayed to an audience, they submit responses by visiting a specific web site or by sending text messages to our short code number (22333).
 In the case of text messaging, their mobile carrier routes their text message to our web servers where the response is counted.
 Once counted, the response is displayed in real time on-screen.
 You can learn more on our how it works page.